flowency-live/bndy-backstage/replit.md

 ## Overview

 The Torrists Band Calendar is a web application designed for managing band practices, gigs, and member availability.
 It provides a mobile-optimized calendar interface where band members can select their persona, view schedules, and manage events with conflict detection capabilities.
-The application features a vintage rock band aesthetic with custom branding and is built as a full-stack React application with Express backend.
+The application features a vintage rock band aesthetic with custom branding, swipe gesture navigation for mobile devices, and is built as a full-stack React application with Express backend.

 ## User Preferences